Azure-Samples/bc-community-samples/toll-device-app/README.md

 The city further saves on enforcement.
 The enforcement officers' job is highly automated through the Ethereum contract event log.
 The audit trail left by the Ethereum evnet log keeps toll violator litigation costs down to a minimum.

 The drivers benefit by not having to register their cars--having to deal with any bureaucracy.
 Both locals and out-of-town tourists can just as quickly onboard with the *zone topup app* and drive in.
-No special hardware for the drivers to acquire--no transponders or costly or fickle GPS trackers--just a QR code in the right spot behind the windshield.
+No special hardware for the drivers to acquire--no transponders or costly and fickle GPS trackers--just a QR code in the right spot behind the windshield.
 Flexibility of payment (for tolls) furthers the city's mission to be accessible to all.

 > NOTE:
 >
-> Not displaying a QR would be equivalent to not having a license plate: a much larger and riskier transgression.
+> Cars not havng a public Ethereum address (displaying a QR code) would be equivalent to not having a license plate: a costlier and riskier transgression.
+>
+> Reporting of non Ethereum address bearing cars would be an extension of the workflows discussed here.
+For simplicity, the extention is out of scope for this developer demo.

 The car's location is not easily trackable with the toll-system.
 The driver's identity is not trackable with the toll-system.
 The toll-system is focused on tolls and cannot be accused otherwise and displease privacy advocates.